There are two ways to organize your content in DRAW: Projects and Folders.

 Right panel editor:

-Projects have tabs on top: Folder, Spec & Doc, Dependencies and Runtime Data.
+Projects have four tabs on top: Folder, Spec & Doc, Dependencies and Project data set.

 Home represents the root and lists all the root folders that exist.